-The Patagonia Houdini is the highest rated wind jacket in this review; amazingly it is also one of the most affordable.
-With a list price of $99, this piece sets the standard for this category, so it should be no surprise that we have awarded it our Editors' Choice.
+The Patagonia Houdini is the highest rated wind jacket in this review; amazingly, it is also one of the most affordable.
+This piece sets the standard for this category, so it should be no surprise that we have awarded it our Editors' Choice.
 It is super lightweight, has an impressive DWR coating, and packs down into its own chest pocket to about the size of an apple.
 Clipped on the back of your harness, you will have no idea that this jacket is even there — until you break it out when the sun sinks behind the top of the wall.
 Not just a great option for all-day rock-climbing missions, this jacket holds its own during any outdoor activity.

 Patagonia Houdini Review

 Compare prices at 2 resellers Pros: Low price, simple and effective design, tiny packed-size, impressive DWR coating

 Cons: No feature to stow-away hood, thin material can feel clammy during high-output activity

 The Houdini is best known as an incredibly lightweight and packable wind jacket.
 It also features one of the best DWR coatings that we tested, giving you the confidence to go with it as your only layer, knowing that this versatile jacket will keep you dry enough to keep going in all but the worst of downpours.
 We liked this jacket for climbing because of its durability — it can take a beating hanging off the back of your harness.

 In terms of the most important attributes of a wind jacket — wind resistance and breathability --, the Houdini sets a category standard.
 It is stout enough to hold up against a chilly wind on a ski tour but is also breathable enough that it makes a fantastic running shell.
 This jacket truly impresses with its ability to balance these two characteristics that might seem mutually exclusive.
 Regardless of your activity, there is hardly a better option than the Houdini.